2026 Education Policy

 sources.

-Instances of plagiarism will result in disciplinary actions, which may include but is
+Instances of plagiarism will result in disciplinary actions, which may include but is not

 regulatory boards.